hikeventures/hikeventures.github.io/_posts/articles/2016-08-18-backpacking-gift-ideas-her-49.markdown

 <a target="_blank"  href="https://www.amazon.com/gp/product/B00WJ078PY/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B00WJ078PY&linkCode=as2&tag=hikeve-20&linkId=11a7dc9b5148b6f3d8e5ae0803a4f3de"><img border="0" src="//ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&MarketPlace=US&ASIN=B00WJ078PY&ServiceVersion=20070822&ID=AsinImage&WS=1&Format=_SL250_&tag=hikeve-20" ></a><img src="//ir-na.amazon-adsystem.com/e/ir?t=hikeve-20&l=am2&o=1&a=B00WJ078PY" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />

+The Opinel N Degree02 Fuchsia knife is small and easy to carry.
+Probably one of the most versatile hiking accessory which can be also used on days when you are not on the trail.

 <a href="http://amzn.to/2ehiL0h" rel="nofollow"><button type="button" class="btn btn-danger">Buy on Amazon</button></a>

 ---